Justia 10.0

 Who can be held liable?

-• Michigan Department of Health and Human Services (MDHHS) and Wayne County authorities: Responsible for overseeing the facility and ensuring the safety of detained youth.
+• Michigan Department of Human Services (MDHHS) and authorities: Responsible for overseeing the juvenile detention center and ensuring the safety of detained youth.

 • Facility administrators and staff: Those who engaged in or allowed the abuse to continue.